lab-cosmo/librascal/CONTRIBUTING.rst

 `coding conventions <https://cosmo-epfl.github.io/librascal/dev_guide/coding-convention.html>`_
 for C++ code (Python code generally follows PEP 8).

+We now have a pull request template; please use it (especially for new features)!
+In particular, make sure you've checked off all the items listed under "Tasks before review".
+If you haven't been able to complete all these tasks, then your code isn't ready for review; consider submitting a "Draft pull request" instead (or waiting to request reviewers).

 .. [*] You'd think this would be obvious, but far too many people ignore
        ``README``\ s in practice